Twitter roadshow: less exuberance, more 'nuts and bolts'

 However, Facebook had reported an annual profit of $1 billion and revenue of $3.7 billion before it went public, whereas Twitter reported a net loss of $79.4 million on revenue of just $316.9 million in 2012.

-At the luncheon, Anthony Noto from Goldman Sachs (GS.N), the bank that nabbed the highly coveted lead underwriting role, took the stage to introduce Twitter on behalf of other underwriters.
-They include Morgan Stanley's (MS.N) Michael Grimes, who was the face of Facebook's IPO 17 months ago, and JPMorgan (JPM.N) star banker Jimmy Lee.
+At the luncheon, Anthony Noto from Goldman Sachs, the bank that nabbed the highly coveted lead underwriting role, took the stage to introduce Twitter on behalf of other underwriters.
+They include Morgan Stanley's Michael Grimes, who was the face of Facebook's IPO 17 months ago, and JPMorgan star banker Jimmy Lee.

 Twitter's presentation was delivered by Chief Financial Officer Mike Gupta and Costolo, who took 13 questions on subjects ranging from how the company plans to boost advertising sales to whether incorrect news being spread by users of the microblogging service could put off advertisers.